5 Best Things To Do in Karon

-Karon Beach is the second most frequented resort town in Phuket Island and this for excellent reasons.
-To start off, it boasts one of the longest beaches on the island and has huge range of hotels in the surrounding area, all of which cater for various tastes and budgets.
-Karon Beach's dining scene is also worth a mention too, with its array of tasty seafood eateries to fine-dining establishments.
-Above all else, despite its amazing transformation from a small fishing village to a modern (according to Thai standards) holiday destination, it somehow retains its ever-so laidback and cool vibes.
+Karon Beach is the second most popular resort town in Phuket Island, and for very good reasons.
+To start off, it boasts one of the longest beaches on the island and has huge range of hotels in the surrounding area, which cater for various tastes and budgets.
+Karon Beach's dining scene is also worth a mention too, ranging from tasty cheap seafood eateries to fine-dining establishments.
+Above all else, despite its amazing transformation from a small fishing village to a modern holiday destination, it somehow retains its ever-so laidback and cool vibes.

-Our list of the Top 5 Attractions in Karon Beach features the all of the must-see places and must-do activities in this beautiful place that is Karon; a very family-friendly spot in Phuket.Read More
+Our list of the Top 5 Attractions in Karon Beach features the all of the must-see places and must-do activities in this beautiful place.
+Being one of the more family-friendly spots in Phuket, many of the items on our list will appeal to all ages.Read More

 - Phuket FantaSea Cultural Theme Park